Colored Gelatin Capsules

 Whereas colors such as blue and green were perceived as being a tranquilizer.

 More interestingly, not only did color affect the user perception of the drug, it also appeared to have a placebo effect.

-These findings were further backed up by study researching the effects of a drug based on its characteristics among a Chinese population that was published in 2017.
+These findings were further backed up by a study researching the effects of a drug based on its characteristics among a Chinese population that was published in 2017.

-The ELTE PPK Institute of Psychology based in Hungary have also recognized similar results regarding colors, branding, and characteristics which has provoked a debate regarding drug manufacturing called intelligent medicine designing.
+The ELTE PPK Institute of Psychology based in Hungary has also recognized similar results regarding colors, branding, and characteristics which has provoked a debate regarding drug manufacturing called intelligent medicine designing.

 Now it becomes apparent why so many supplements are wildly colored.

 The color of the capsules you take may have a placebo effect on you and choosing the correct color for your product can help people associated with your product with a certain outcome.